davidcarboni/restolino/README.md

 The configuration below provides both a -jar-with-dependencies (for production) and a folder of dependencies for reloading in development (`${project.build.directory}/dependency`).
 NB this should work if you want to deploy to Heroku.

 This also configures your project for Java 1.7.
+NB you could do this more neatly with profiles if you want to:

 ```xml
 	<build>